All renderings © Craig Brown. Do not copy, download or use in any form without written permission from Craig Brown.

 1888_Brooklyn_AA_Orr

 Dated 1888.
 Old Judge baseball card of D Orr (88).
 Full view at left, detail view at right.
-Photo date of 1888 can be confirmed as this was the only year Orr played for Brooklyn.
+Year of photo can be confirmed as 1888 as this was the only year Orr played for Brooklyn.
 Detail view shows a subtle pinstripe on the uniform shirt and pants.
 (This feature may not be visible when viewing image on a small screen).
 Detail view also shows a lace tie that was not long enough to be strung through all of the shirt eyelets, matching that shown in photos A and B. Year Orr with team from baseball-reference.com.
 Image from the Metropolitan Museum of Art, New York.

 Photo D